ZebraDevs/fetch_grasp_suggestion/rail_grasp_calculation/rail_grasp_calculation_msgs/README.md

 # rail_grasp_calculation_msgs
-Messages used for grasp calculation
+ROS messages for RAIL grasp calculation.
+See the top-level metapackage documentation for details.